-- 5. MEALS: Meals will be provided, semi-cafeteria style, from dinner on the date of arrival through lunch on the date of departure.
-Meals will be served at 7:15 a.m. for breakfast, 12 noon for lunch, and 6 p.m. for dinner.
-Hot or box lunches may be provided on some days.
-If you require a special diet, notify the Asilomar Chef at 831-372-8016 no later than one week before your scheduled arrival. - 6.
-OFF-GROUNDS ACCOMMODATIONS: When authorized to stay off-grounds by the Department Training Officer, the Training Center will pickup the cost of your room and meals at the current DPR Asilomar rate.
+- 6. OFF-GROUNDS ACCOMMODATIONS: When authorized to stay off-grounds by the Department Training Officer, the Training Center will pickup the cost of your room and meals at the current DPR Asilomar rate.
 If you stay off grounds and have meals on grounds, the Training Center will authorize only what the Department pays Asilomar for lodging. - 7.
-CLOTHING: Field uniforms of "Required Uniform Items" (not including optional items) will be worn daily by all uniformed employees during formal training sessions unless specified in the Program Attendance Checklist (See "Required Uniforms Items" in the appropriate Uniform Handbook).
-Non-uniformed employees should wear apparel normally worn on the job.
-Appropriate attire includes apparel suitable for casual office dress.
-It does not include such items as shorts, T-shirts or tank tops (special clothing requirements for your program may be described in "Attendance Checklist" section).
+CLOTHING: Field uniforms as found in "Description of Required Field Uniforms", DOM Chapter 2300, Uniform Handbooks, not including optional items, will be worn daily by all uniformed employees during formal training sessions unless otherwise specified in the Program Attendance Checklist.
+Non-uniformed employees shall wear professional business attire.